webtorrent/webtorrent/README.md

 THAT'S RIGHT.
 THE BROWSER.
 It's written completely in JavaScript – the language of the web – so the same code works in both runtimes.

-In node, this module is a simple torrent client, using TCP and UDP to talk to normal torrent clients.
-Soon, it will gain the ability to swarm with web peers, making it the first "hybrid" client.
+In node.js, this module is a simple torrent client, using TCP and UDP to talk to other torrent clients.

 In the browser, WebTorrent uses **WebRTC** (data channels) for peer-to-peer transport.
 It can be used **without** browser plugins, extensions, or installations.
 It's Just